 The harvesting parameters shown left (top line) are typically for a early season harvesting.
 The second line shows a typical matching setting (which correlate to the main harvesting parameters shown), and reflects the winemaker’s stance.

 Here the pinch increases to 90mm, about the size of standard post, although it could be anywhere between 80 to 140mm.
 This assists with reducing the wear on the nylon shaker arms.
 By opening up when a post is detected, it allows a post to pass freely.

-Now picture the arms, with a post separating and dividing them.
+Now picture the shaker arms, with a post separating and dividing them.
 Physically, the stroke (amplitude) is restricted, so a REDUCTION in this setting should be the need.
-The reduction needs to be carefully considered, as there is some movement of the arms around the post.
+The reduction needs to be carefully considered, as there is some need for some movement of the arms around the post.

 Accelerating at this time could be considered only because we have DECREASED the amplitude, however the restrictive nature of the post doesn’t necessarily limit the effectiveness of a small amount of acceleration.
 I rarely choose this option.

 Frequency is typically increased here, sometimes up to 540, to increase the shaking rhythm to offset the incremental increases of the other parameters, however frequency directly correlates with ground speed.
 Any increase in ground speed, needs an increase in head speed (frequency), although once an operator has found the “sweet spot” you will be amazed at how much ground speed can vary without a change in frequency.